Svilen-Pavlov/KidsManagementProj/README.md

-Final Project for Software University
+Final Project for Software University.
 This project resembles an internal student management system for one of my previous employers.